whitwort/plateKinetics/README.md

 # plateKinetics

-Kinetic analysis of 96- and 384-well plate optical density, fluorescence intensity, and chemiluminescence readings.
+This package provides a set of tools for analyzing absorbance and fluorescence intensity data recorded over time in multiwell plate format.
+Tools are include to help with optimized doubling time calculations as well as data annotation and visualization.

 ## License

-Copyright © 2012 Gregg Whitworth and licensed under [LGPLv3](http://www.gnu.org/copyleft/lesser.html).
+Copyright © 2015 Gregg Whitworth and licensed under [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).